IT24101129/RestaurantEventManagement/README.md

 # RestaurantEventManagement
-Web project for restaurant and event management with Java, API, and MSQL database.
+Web project for restaurant and event management with Java, API, and MS SQL database.